Transfer of Base Year Value for Persons Age 55 and Over – Propositions 60/90

-Yes, any overpayments you made will be refunded for the period following the effective date of the base year value transfer (i.e., the latest qualifying transaction).
+Yes, any overpayments you made will be refunded for the period following the effective date of the base year value transfer (i.e., the latest qualifying transaction date).

-I have a client who transferred his base year value from one home to another.
-He doesn't like his new home because the traffic is noisy, and he can't afford the increased taxes if he has to move again.
-Is there a way he can rescind his base year value transfer claim?
+22. I have a client who transferred his base year value from one home to another.
+He doesn't like his new home because the traffic is noisy, but he can't afford the increased taxes if he has to move again.
+Is there a way he can rescind his Proposition 60/90 base year value transfer claim?

-If your client transferred his base year value recently, he may be eligible for rescission.
-Section 69.5 provides two circumstances under which claims may be rescinded.
+If your client transferred his base year value recently, he may be eligible for a rescission.
+Section 69.5 provides two circumstances under which a Proposition 60/90 claim may be rescinded:

-If he has not yet received relief in the form of a refund check or payment of taxes of a reduced tax bill, then he may file a notice of rescission with the county assessor.
+- If he has not yet received relief in the form of a refund check or payment of taxes of a reduced tax bill, then he may file a notice of rescission with the county assessor; or